 June is certainly a great time to visit Hawaii!
 Let’s look at the details you need to know when considering a June vacation in Hawaii.

 What’s the weather like in Hawaii in June?

 June’s weather is usually quite pleasant.
 Daytime high temperature average in the low to mid 80s F. Nighttime temperatures only dip into the lower 70s F. On average June is the month for the least rainfall levels.
 Overall, June typically offers some of the best weather of the year for Hawaii.

 Here are the average rainfall levels by island for the month of June:

 Kauai – 1.61 inches – This measurement is based on Lihue’s averages per Weather.com.
-Lihue is located on the southeastern side of the island and is not as wet as the North Shore, but not as dry as the South Shore.
+Lihue is located on the southeastern side of the island and is not as wet as the North Shore, but not quite as dry as the South Shore.